T-TonyLiang/today-i-learned/python/cheat_sheet.md

   - `list.append(value)` adds to the end of list
   - `list.pop(0)` removes and returns value at the beginning of the list
   - `list[index]` gets the value at the index

+Note:
+  - A list can have elements of multiple types